 Visual aids: It is recommended to use the provided visual aids as much as possible, and try to use symbols rather than words to cater to illiterate participants.
-Please see Section C for the Visual Aids.

 Recap of key messages: At the end of each training session and start of each subsequent training session, conduct a brief recap of key messages covered.